Months of QA, completed in hours with OwlityAI.

 Trend 7: AI-augmented exploratory testing

-Exploratory testing is humans’ prerogative because it requires their intuition.
+Exploratory testing is humans’ prerogative because it requires their intuition — but even here, AI is shaping testing trends by augmenting human decision-making with predictive insights.
 As we already stated, next-gen testing tools analyze system behavior and locate the most vulnerable areas (taking into account past testing outcomes).
 All thanks to reinforcement learning; it is the base of the tool’s adaptability and continuous learning.

 Exploration mechanisms